One protein is all you need: Case studies

 \section{Case studies}

-\methodname can be readily incorporated into structure, fitness, or function prediction pipelines by adding several lines of code (\Cref{appendix-implementation-details}).
-Here, we demonstrate two challenging structure prediction case studies: improving modeling of antibody--antigen loops (\Cref{subsec:sabdab}) and expanding known structures of viral proteins (\Cref{subsec:bfvd}).
+\methodname can be incorporated into structure, fitness, or function prediction pipelines with a few lines of code (\Cref{appendix-implementation-details}).
+Here, we demonstrate two challenging case studies: improving modeling of antibody--antigen loops (\Cref{subsec:sabdab}) and expanding known structures of viral proteins (\Cref{subsec:bfvd}).